“Move to the Caribbean,” they said.

 Acacia makes some of the best prints in the entire swimwear industry.

 Without fail they sell out their prints season after season.
 Even during pre-sale.
 Their prints are total summery, but they aren’t completely bright and sunny.
-They have this slight toughness to them, while being delicate.
+They have this slight toughness to them, while being feminine.

 You also get a two for one with Acacia… They’re reversible!
 The front is whatever color or print you ordered and the other side is normally a snake print.